Skip to main content

 teams are experts in helping to manage pain and many of the symptoms you might experience.
 Management often includes:

-• Other therapies (radiation for bone pain, oxygen for breathing)
+• other therapies (radiation for bone pain, oxygen for breathing)

-• Complementary approaches (massage, relaxation)
+• complementary approaches (massage, relaxation)

-Hospice and home care options
+Hospice and place-of-care options

 Options:

-• Hospital - If you need intensive management
+• Hospital - If you need intensive management or procedures

 • Aged care facility - If you’re already living there or need ongoing care